 - waterers and feeders – waterers should be a no-drown type for the first couple weeks. we also had water nipples inserted into the plastic cap of soda bottles filled with water, hung upside down from the hardware cloth of our lid with a metal shower curtain ring looped through the bottom of the soda bottle.

-- heat source: we recommend Brinsea ecoglow to avoid fire hazard of heat lamp and natural light brooding
+- heat source: we recommend (affiliate link) Brinsea ecoglow to avoid fire hazard of heat lamp and natural light brooding

 - chick starter feed (to be followed by grower pellets at 6 weeks)